 - 60% claim that gaming has helped them through a difficult emotional time in the past.

 - 61% say that personalizing their game character or avatar helps them express themselves.

 - Finally, more than 50% agree that gaming makes it easier for them to stay connected to other people.

-Now and then confusion can arise when trying to distinguish between VR (Virtual Reality) and AR (Augmented Reality).
-The difference between the two is that VR requires a specific area to become the digital environment in which the player gets immersed in playing a game, whereas AR can take place in any physical environment.
+Now and then, confusion can arise when trying to distinguish between VR (Virtual Reality) and AR (Augmented Reality).
+The difference between the two is that VR requires a specific area to become the digital environment in which the player gets immersed in playing a game.
+In contrast, AR can take place in any physical environment.
 Additionally, in the case of AR, digital objects that we can interact with appear within our physical surroundings.

 AR games are played on devices such as tablets, smartphones and other portable gaming systems.
 Despite the attractiveness of the 360-degree gaming experience VR games provide, VR is yet to gather notable traction among consumers.
 Several factors have contributed to preventing VR from getting a sturdy foothold in the gaming world.
 These include:

 - Affordable, high-quality VR headsets.

 - A limited selection of promising VR games.